 - Jesus urged leaders to hold their positions not as a place of personal exaltation.
 Rather, leaders should view their roles as that of servants, and their attitudes should display genuine humility (Matthew 23:11-12).

 The Seat of Moses at Chorazin speaks to those who have in a place of leadership in any capacity—in the church, in the corporate world, or in the home.
-Leadership remains a privilege, not a prerogative.
-It is a place of honor only because it is a position of service and humility.

 Question: What’s a good example of leadership you’ve seen?
 You can leave a comment by clicking here.